daniel-dc-cd/data_science/daily_materials/bike_rental_predictor/README.md

 ## Project Objectives

-- Train and evaluate a regression model on Azure ML Studio.
+- Get some more experience using a cloud based ML tool.
+- Mix skills we have learned.
+- Explore some of the new features of the ML studio.
 - Perform feature Engineering and data preprocessing using custom R scripts.
 - Write custom machine learning models in R.